 Sikkim is extra-special!
 For it is here the air breathes peace and folks live in harmony.
 Mountains sing lores of legend.
 And, amidst them lie the ancient monasteries, echoing with holy chants.
 These Buddhist monasteries in Sikkim are special not just because they are scenic and immersed in the soft aroma of alpine but also because of the great legacy they carry.
 Behold them for the fine architecture, ancient existence, and incredible surroundings, as these monasteries would leave you awed.

 Perched atop the mountains most of these Buddhist monasteries in Sikkim are scattered across the length and width of the state.
 A majority of these monasteries belonging to the 17th and 18th century stand wearily today, tested by time and toughened by the weather conditions in the mountains.
-Here are the 10 best monasteries of Sikkim that you can consider visiting when you travel to the Northeast the next time.

 Established way back in 1701, Dubdi is one of the popular monasteries in Sikkim.
 Belonging to the Nyingma sect from Tibetan Buddhism, this monastery enjoys an amazing hilltop location.
 Treacherous path and dense alpine guard the pretty monastery that must be visited by every traveler looking for popular attractions in Sikkim.